rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 <a name="4.203.95.1">4.203.95.1</a> If no publisher’s name can be conjectured, record “publisher not identified” in square brackets.

-## 4.203.96 Publisher transcribed as part of another element
+## 4.203.96 Publisher names transcribed as part of another element

 <a name="4.203.96.1">4.203.96.1</a> If no formal name of publisher appears on the manifestation, and the name of the publisher has already been transcribed as part of another element, supply it within square brackets.